zkiss/FOODit-JavaTest/README.md

 ## Get started.
 1. Clone this repository https://github.com/FOODit/FOODit-JavaTest.git

-2. Run mvn:install to install the application
+2. Run mvn install to install the application

-3. Run mvn:appengine:devserver to start the application locally.
+3. Run mvn appengine:devserver to start the application locally.

 4. Start writing the code to expose the data required in the test.